TOPICS

 Why do we have to die?

-If we are to understand aging and death, the primary question is why should there be aging and death in the first place?
-What evolutionary purpose might they serve?
-First let me say that I’m discouraged that I don’t have any formal education in evolutionary biology, I think it’s a fascinating field and I’m frustrated…
+If we are to understand aging, the primary question is why should there be aging and death in the first place?
+Why is it almost universal in living organisms and what evolutionary purpose, if any, might aging and death serve?
+First let’s clarify that I don’t have any formal education in evolutionary biology, I think…

 Circadian interventions